How to create effective leaflets for Pharmacies & Chemist’s that generate interest and extra customers:

 #7.
 Choose the correct leaflet size

-– Finally It’s best to keep the leaflet size to a standard size to place easily in leaflet dispensers etc. Usually the leaflets I produce for Pharmacies are A5 leaflets (210mm x 148mm) , or DL sized leaflets (210mm x 100mm).
-If more information is needed to go in then I recommend a 6 page DL size leaflet is used (essentially an A4 piece of paper with 2 folds in to give 3 page son 1 side and 3 on the reverse)
+– Finally It’s best to keep the leaflet size to a standard size to place easily in leaflet dispensers etc. Usually the leaflets I produce for Pharmacies are A5 leaflets (210mm x 148mm) , or DL sized leaflets (210mm x 99mm).
+If more information is needed to go in then I recommend a folded leaflet, such as a 6 page DL size leaflet is used (essentially an A4 piece of paper with 2 folds in to give 3 pages on 1 side and 3 on the reverse)

 Blog post by Stuart Hodgson – The Leaflet Design Guru